pallotron/pvmlab/TESTING_TODO.md

 - **Act (Failure)**: I'll execute the command _without_ the required `--name` flag.
 - **Assert (Failure)**: I'll verify that the command returns an error and that the captured error output contains the expected usage information (e.g., "required flag(s) 'name' not set").

+### Systematically Cover All Commands

-  5.**Systematically Cover All Commands**: I will repeat this "Arrange, Act, Assert" pattern for the remaining commands (`vm start`, `vm stop`, `clean`, `setup`, etc.), ensuring each one has tests for both its success and failure modes.
+I will repeat this "Arrange, Act, Assert" pattern for the remaining commands (`vm start`, `vm stop`, `clean`, `setup`, etc.), ensuring each one has tests for both its success and failure modes.

 This plan will allow us to build a robust and maintainable test suite for the entire CLI surface, giving us high confidence that the user-facing part of the application works as intended.